Making Halloween a little less spooky for diabetic kids and parents

 Halloween Snack Ideas

-Make healthy Halloween snack alternatives to keep hungry hands out of the cookie jar!
+It can be difficult to manage your child’s Halloween candy and their diabetes, but you can make healthy Halloween snack alternatives to keep hungry hands out of the cookie jar!

 – Diabetic Approved Pumpkin Roll by Gourmet Diabetic